• Skip to primary navigation

 (Laughter)

-But imagine this was slightly different.
-Imagine if you did have your kids.
-And one day you went to the park and met some kids.
-They were just like your kids, and you played with them for few hours, and when you were about to leave, the parents said, “Hey, by the way, just before leave, if you’re interested, they’re for sale.”
+But imagine this slightly different.
+Imagine if you did not have your kids.
+And one you went to the park and you met some kids.
+They were just like your kids, and played with them for a few hours, and when were about to leave, the parents said, “Hey, by way, just before you leave, if you’re interested, they’re sale.”

 (Laughter)

-How much you pay for them now?
-Most people say not that much.
-And this is because kids are so valuable, not just because of who are, but because of us, because they are so connected to us, because of the time and connection.
-By the way, if you think IKEA instructions are good, what about the instructions that come with kids, those are tough.
+How much would you pay for them now?
+Most say not that much.
+And this is because our kids are so valuable, just because of who they are, but because of us, because they are so connected us, and because of the time and connection.
+By way, if you think IKEA instructions are not good, what the instructions that come with kids, those are really tough.

 (Laughter)

-By the way, these are my kids, which, of course, are wonderful and so on.
-Which comes tell you one more thing, which is, much like our builders, when they look the creature of their creation, we don’t see that people don’t see things our way.
+By way, these are my kids, which, of course, are wonderful so on.
+Which comes to tell you one more thing, is, much like our builders, when they look at the of their creation, we don’t see that other people don’t things our way.

-Let me say one last comment.
-If you about Adam Smith versus Karl Marx, Adam Smith had a important notion of efficiency.
+Let me say one last comment. you think about Adam Smith versus Karl Marx, Adam Smith a very important notion of efficiency.
 He gave an example of a pin factory.
-He said have 12 different steps, and if one person does 12 steps, production is very low.
-But if you get one person to step one, and one person to do step two and step three and on, production can increase tremendously.
-And indeed, this is a great example, and reason for the Industrial Revolution and efficiency.
-Karl Marx, on the other hand, said the alienation of labor is incredibly important in how think about the connection to what they are doing.
-And if do all 12 steps, you care about the pin.
-But if you do step every time, maybe you don’t care as much.
+He pins have 12 different steps, and if one person does all 12 steps, production is very low. if you get one person to do step one, and one person to step two and step three and so on, production can increase tremendously. indeed, this is a great example, and the reason for the Revolution and efficiency.
+Karl Marx, on the other hand, said that the alienation of labor is incredibly important how people think about the connection to what they are doing.
+And if you all 12 steps, you care about the pin.
+But you do one step every time, maybe you don’t as much.

-I that in the Industrial Revolution, Adam Smith was more correct than Karl Marx.
-But the is that we’ve switched, and now we’re in the knowledge economy.
-You can ask yourself, what in a knowledge economy?
-Is efficiency still more important than meaning?
-I the answer is no. I think that as we move to situations in people have to decide on their own about how much effort, attention, caring, connected they feel to it, are they thinking about labor the way to work, and in the shower and on, all of a sudden Marx has more things to say to us. when we think about labor, we usually think about and payment as the same thing, but the reality is we should probably add all kinds of things to — meaning, creation, challenges, ownership, identity, pride, etc.
+I think that in the Industrial Revolution, Adam was more correct than Karl Marx.
+But the reality that we’ve switched, and now we’re in the knowledge economy.
+You can yourself, what happens in a knowledge economy?
+Is efficiency still more important than meaning? think the answer is no. I think that as we move to situations in which people to decide on their own about how much effort, attention, caring, connected they feel to it, are they thinking about on the way to work, and in the shower and on, all of a sudden Marx has more things say to us.
+So when we think about labor, we usually think about motivation and payment as the thing, but the reality is that we should probably add all kinds of to it — meaning, creation, challenges, ownership, identity, pride, etc.

-The news is that if we added all of those components and thought them — how do we create our own meaning, pride, motivation, and how we do it in our workplace, and for the employees — I think we get people to be both more productive and happier.
+The news is that if we added all of those and thought about them — how do we create own meaning, pride, motivation, and how do we do it our workplace, and for the employees — I think we get people to be both more productive and happier.

 Thank you much.